fredrikmagnus/RL-for-Inverted-Pendulum/README.md

 The goal of this project is to swing up and balance the pendulum in the upright position by applying forces to the cart.
 A custom simulation environment was developed to model the physics of the pendulum and cart system accurately.
 Three different RL algorithms were implemented and evaluated:

-- **Deep Q-Network (DQN)**: Approximates the state-action value function $ Q(s, a) $ using a neural network, enabling the agent to select actions that maximize expected rewards.
+- **Deep Q-Network (DQN)**: Approximates the state-action value function $Q(s, a)$ using a neural network, enabling the agent to select actions that maximize expected rewards.
-- **REINFORCE (Monte Carlo Policy Gradient)**: Directly learns the policy $ \pi(a | s) $ by optimizing the expected return through gradient ascent, without explicitly modeling the value function.
+- **REINFORCE (Monte Carlo Policy Gradient)**: Directly learns the policy $\pi(a | s)$ by optimizing the expected return through gradient ascent, without explicitly modeling the value function.
 - **Deep Deterministic Policy Gradient (DDPG)**: An actor-critic method that concurrently learns a Q-function (critic) and a policy (actor) in a continuous action space, suitable for problems requiring fine control.

 ## Implementation